 Chantal is the director of the After School Program and Summer Program coordinator.
 She has been with YOFES for the past three years.
 Her job entails recruiting students, overseeing classroom and enrichment activities, and maintaining partnerships with different schools & churches and the community at large.

 Wilson coordinates the music program at YOFES.
 He works well with teachers, students, YOFES staff and parents.
 He provides cultural mediation, manages parent relations and leads music program recruitment.
 He organizes teacher schedules, supervizes staff and organizes parent meetings to ensure the music program is fully operational.
 Wilson has been with YOFES for more than 10 years.

 Farah has been with YOFES since 2006.
 She began as a volunteer Teacher’s Assistant and now works as Student Liaison as well as manages string and wind instruments in the loan program.
-She supervises Youth Leaders, manages office software, and helps with student transportation for special events and performences.
-Farah liases with Teaching Artists and staff to manage and track student attendance and promote retention.
+She supervises Youth Leaders, manages office software, and helps with student transportation for special events and performances.
+Farah works with Music Program director, Teaching Artists and staff to manage and track student attendance and promote retention.

 Dauphin is YoFES Webmaster/graphic designer.
 His different roles involve multimedia production, especially around the periods where major YoFES cultural events require promotional audio/video material for radio and television broadcast.

 He started to work at YoFES in 2011 during our preparation of Haiti’s earthquake memorial.

 Every year, for our summer program, he works with a few youth leaders in designing students and staff T-shirts through the process of serigraphy (the art of silk-screen printing) that he introduced here as an alternative to costly commercial printing.

 Project Smart Program Manager